chibisnorlax/acnhbeginners/walkthrough/conclusion.md

 ## **Nook's Cranny upgrade!**
 After making the Nook's Cranny you can upgrade it!
+To activate the upgrade you need to complete some requirments:
+- Mable needs to have visited as least **once**
+- You need to have spent 200k (200,000) bells at the shop
-The upgrade is only unlocked 30 days **after** the construction of the Nook's Cranny!
+- Needs to have been 30 days **since** the building of the Nook's Cranny.

+Stage 1 Nook's Cranny image

+Stage 2 Nook's Cranny image

+### Differences?
+After upgrading the Nook's Cranny this opens up:
+- 3rd spot for housewares/wall-mounted items
+  - These items will be the most expensive ones

 - acheivment (nook miles acheivment)